-If you’re a fan of the stair climber at the gym, today’s article should prove particularly interesting because we’re going to be listing several mind-blowing stair climber benefits.
+If you’re a fan of stair climbers at the gym, today’s article should prove particularly interesting because we’re going to be listing several mind-blowing stair climber benefits.

-We’ve all been told by fitness experts to take the stairs rather than using the elevator, but does stair climbing really make that much of a difference?
+We’ve all been told by fitness experts to take the stairs rather than the elevator, but does stair climbing make that much of a difference?

 Absolutely, which is why the stair climber machine is currently one of the most popular pieces of gym kit such as the elliptical machine.